Skip to contents

 tinytex::is_tinytex()

-If you are on linux for the sake of compatibility for this vignette, please install a ton of Windows fonts.
-It seems most of these are on Mac - but if you start hitting errors, maybe give this a go.
+If you are on linux for the sake of compatibility for this vignette, please install some of the Windows fonts.
+It seems most of these are available on Mac - but if you start hitting errors, maybe give this a go.

 You can do this with the code below, which will give part of your soul to Bill Gates of yesteryear.